HSAlpha-Code/Predictor_Weather/README.md

 Some parts of this code isn't mine which is mentioned in comments in file predict.py.
 I will be making changes to make it 3 APIs for more consistency soon(tm) to make it 100% mine as I learn more concepts.

-**Note:** You must have python downloaded on your system and I recommened lauching this file through your terminal.
+**Note:** You must have python downloaded & installed on your system and I highly recommend lauching this file through your terminal.